TheBrightSparkDev/dev-inition/README.md

  # To do
  only started noting things when I noticed I started forgetting things
- - talk about the defensive programming of delete and give up return confirm("are you sure") worked but was an error in readme
 ## completed
   - make sure all pages go somewhere relevent when the title is clicked if title is present
   - create challenge needs to check if word is a word and if it is prevent it being sent